4 Binomial Trees

 3. Backward induction logic:

-• At each prior time step, compute continuation value as discounted expectation
+• At each prior time step, compute the continuation value as the discounted expected next-period value

-• For American options, compare with immediate exercise value
+• For American options, compare it to the immediate exercise value

 • Take the maximum (American feature)